ShellShoccar-jpn/MQTTwrapper/README.md

             It is meaningless to call this method when you had not called the "connect()" method, but also harmless.
 * <Function> setReceiverCallback()
-    Usage : ret = obj.setReceiverCallback([onMsgReceived]);
+    Usage : ret = obj.setReceiverCallback([cbReceived]);
-            - ret ............
+            - ret .........
 Boolean variable to receive success or failure.
-            - obj ............
+            - obj .........
 Variable stocking the object instance.
-            - onMsgReceived ..
+            - cbReceived ..
 Callback function that is called when a message string has arrived.
-                               This function accept two argument.
+                            This function accepts three arguments.
-                                 1. (string type) To get the message body
+                              1. (string type) To get the message body.
-                                 2. (string type) To get the topic name
+                              2. (string type) To get the topic name.
+                              3. (object type) To get other info.
+                                 This object has the following
+                                 properties.
+                                   qos    : (number type) MQTT QoS
+                                            parameter.
+(0,1,2)
+                                   retain : (boolean type) MQTT retain
+                                            flag. (true/false)
+                                 Other properties are also visible,
+                                 but you must not depend on them.
+                                 They are only for debugging.
     Return: Returns true when this method registers/unregisters the callback function successfully.
 Or returns false when something wrong happens.